iamcal/homespring.js/README.md

 * salmon created in the `hatchery` are young, not mature
 * the `hatchery` node can be destroyed
 * the `young bear` starts eating at the second salmon, not the first
+* in the fish up tick, if an upstream salmon name matches the node name, it spawns immediately. this happens only once the salmon is ready to leave, so on the second tick after entering a `shallows` or `rapids` node.